rafaelrcamargo/known.nvim/README.md

 - Mason:
   - A helper for the LSP installation process.
 - Neodim:
-  - Dont ever again forget unused code laying around.
+  - Don't ever again forget unused code laying around.
 - Null-ls:
   - A LSP+ experience with a lot of extra features.
 - Coq:
   - A Fast as F#CK autocomplete engine.

 > **INFO:**:
-> Ok, thats a lot of features I got it, but these are only the most relevant ones.
-There are lots os configurations ment only to make your life easier, and to make you feel like home.
+> Ok, that's a lot of features I got, but these are only the most relevant ones.
+There are lots of configurations meant only to make your life easier, and to make you feel at home.

 <h3>Colorschemes</h3>

-The main colorscheme used in this config is [material-gruvbox](https://github.com/sainnhe/gruvbox-material), but with this **beautiful** theme comes a huge problem, and a thing avoided by any sane person: **IS VIMSCRIPT**.
-So, to avoid the performance hit, this config uses [catppuccin](https://github.com/catppuccin/nvim) a modern and one of, if not the most advanced colorscheme for Neovim.
-It is written in Lua, and compiled as you need, so it's very fast.
-And with it we have the possibility to use the colors and create our own material-gruvbox colorscheme, jumping from `~12.01ms` to a load time of `~0.03ms`.
+The main color scheme used in this config is [material-gruvbox](https://github.com/sainnhe/gruvbox-material), but with this **beautiful** theme comes a huge problem, and a thing avoided by any sane person: **IS VIMSCRIPT**.
+So, to avoid the performance hit, this config uses [catppuccin](https://github.com/catppuccin/nvim) a modern and one of, if not the most advanced color scheme for Neovim.
+It is written in Lua and compiled as you need, so it's very fast.
+And with it we can use the colors and create our material-gruvbox color scheme, jumping from `~12.01ms` to a load time of `~0.03ms`.

 > 🍨 Soothing pastel theme for (Neo)vim